dolphinsmalltalk/Dolphin/README.md

 Follow these instructions to create the product image and launch Dolphin Smalltalk for the first time.

 * First clone the Dolphin repository (this one) into a suitable working directory on your machine, let's call it `\Dolphin`.
 Any supported version of Windows should be suitable, and at the moment that means Windows 10.
-Dolphin may run on older Windows versions, but there should be no expectation that it will, or will continue to do so.
+Dolphin _may_ run on older Windows versions, but there should be no expectation that it will, or will continue to do so.

-* The master branch is on the bleeding edge and may represent an unstable state, although the tests should always be passing.
-If you want a stable build then you may want to go back at least to the last tagged version.
+* The master branch is on the bleeding edge and current is in an unstable state while version 7.2 is in development, although the tests should always be passing.
+If you need a stable build then you should use the 7.1 branch.

 * Next you will need to build the binaries as described above, or fetch the VM binaries.
 For convenience a batch file, `FetchVM.CMD` is supplied that will determine the correct VM version and invoke the helper PowerShell script `FetchVM.ps1` to download it.
 If you want to download an alternative VM (which is not usually recommended) then this can be done by invoking `FetchVM.ps1` with a parameter..